inphobia/inphobia.github.io/content/docs/flow/_index.md

 # cheatcode
 just want the goodies and go? here you go.
-not going the copy the content here as well. would not say no if someone wrote a hugo template or short code that get's them rendered inline here.
+not going the copy the content here as well. would not say no if someone wrote a hugo template or short code that gets them rendered inline here.

 ## adapter recommendation
 easy choice: [and important choice](hbastart#some-controllers-i-have-used)